jmerort/PPP3/README.md

 ## Licensing
 These are very simple educational programs, not meant for commercial or otherwise professional use.
-If anybody wishes to use them or parts of them in their programs, they are free to do so, as the MIT license says.
+If anybody wishes to use them or parts of them in their programs, they are free to do so in accordance with the MIT license.